thebanttu/ex-tedium/README.md

 Most of the stuff in lib bootstraps itself

-Warning: I laugh in the face of best practices and just try to get the annoyances I experience in my daily computering addressed, you won't find the use of virtual envrinments here.
+Warning: There is minimal strict adherance to best practices and I instead just try to get the annoyances I experience in my daily computering addressed, for example you won't find the use of virtual envrinments here.